 Step 5: Fermenting is completed after 8 hours.

-An ‘F’ will display indicating fermentation is finished.
+An ‘F’ will display indicating fermentation is finished and a short beep will sound.

-Homemade yogurt will ripen and thicken in around 3 hours.
+Homemade yogurt will ripen and thicken in around 3 hours in the fridge.

-Step 7: Prepare the second bowl by placing the cheese filter inside the bowl.
-After 3 hours pour the ripened yogurt into the bowl slowly.
+Step 7.
+After 3 hours coling in the fridge pour the ripened yogurt into the strainer inside the second bowl slowly.

 Do not stir or mix before pouring the yogurt.

-Turn clockwise to lock.
-Keep it in the refrigerator for a minimum of 6 hours before serving.
+Keep it in the refrigerator for a minimum of 6 hours before being ready to eat.

 *Please make note of the following when making Greek Yogurt.